Steh/steh.github.io/_posts/2023-05-22-splunk_commands.md

 ## where

-* searchcommand to compare two fields
+* search command to compare two fields
-* Possibility to use funtions
+* Possibility to use functions
   * isnotnull()
   * isnull()
   * like()